Beejay04/CAPSTONE-KMS-PROJECT-DOCUMENTATION/README.md

  ### SQL QUERIES

 Case Scenario I

 Question 1: Which product category had the highest sales?
-	•	Group by Product Category
-	•	Sum the Sales values
-	•	Sort in descending order

- ## KEY INSIGHT

-Based on the analysis of KMS’s order data from 2009 to 2012, the product category with the highest total sales is:
+Based on the analysis of KMS’s order data from 2009 to 2012, the product category with the highest total sales is: Technology

- Technology

 This category consistently outperformed others in terms of total revenue generated, indicating strong customer demand for tech products such as printers, laptops, and accessories.